-Rajkot was founded in 1620 AD. by Thakore Sahib Vibhoji Ajoji Jadeja, a descendent of the Jamnagar Royal Family.
+Rajkot was founded in 1620 AD by Thakore Saheb Vibhoji Ajoji Jadeja, a descendent of the Jamnagar royal family.
 Rajkot was named after the co-founder Raju Sandhi.
-Thakore Sahib was awarded territories for helping the Mughal Emperor to regain his footings in Gujarat.
+Thakore Sahib was awarded territories for helping the Mughal emperor to regain his footings in Gujarat.
 Along with that he also confronted the local Kathi tribes and the ruler of Junagadh to strengthen his state.

 Gandhiji spent his beginning years of education in Alfred High School, Rajkot that has presently been renamed as Gandhi Vidyalaya.
-Later he founded the Rashtriyashala where he spread the Swadeshi movement by emphasizing on Khadi.
+Later he founded the Rashtriya Shala where he spread the Swadeshi movement by emphasising on Khadi.

-Located on the banks of River Aji and Nirari, Rajkot experiences a semi-arid climate with hot and dry summer and heavy monsoon rains.
-Rajkot is also known for cyclone and thunderstorm in the Arabian Sea during the months of monsoon.
+Located on the banks of river Aji and Nirari, Rajkot experiences a semi-arid climate with hot and dry summer and heavy monsoon rains.
+Rajkot is also known for the cyclones and thunderstorms in the Arabian Sea during the months of monsoon.

 The average literacy rate of Rajkot is 80.6%.
-The majority of the population here are the Hindus, and only 10% are the Muslims.
+The majority of the population here are Hindus and only 10% are Muslims.

 The Road transport of Rajkot is through Gujarat State Highways.
-The Gujarat State Road Transport Corporation (GSRTC) plies buses regularly inbetween Rajkot and different cities of Gujarat.
+The Gujarat State Road Transport Corporation (GSRTC) plies buses regularly between Rajkot and different cities of Gujarat.
 Rajkot Municipal Corporation (RMC) takes care of the transport services within Rajkot.
-Other than buses there are autos available for commuting.
-All these buses and autos are mostly run by CNG.
-Rajkot also has a small airport located near to the city center.
-Through this airport Rajkot is connected to cities like Ahmedabad, Mumbai and also Bhavnagar, Surat etc.